AlexanderBaikal/waypoint/README.md

 Nothing here is an embedded Google map, and that was the point of building it:

 - **No vendor lock-in.** The basemap is a URL template.
 Switching from CARTO to Stadia, to a self-hosted tile server, or to raw OSM tiles is one environment variable.
+The light/dark control on the map is the same idea with two of them.
 - **No metered API.** The Google Maps JavaScript API bills per map load.
 This runs on tiles that cost nothing at this scale, so a demo can stay online indefinitely.
-- **Control over rendering.** Markers are DOM elements styled with the same CSS as the rest of the interface, so the map is part of the design rather than an iframe with its own opinions.
+- **Control over rendering.** Markers are DOM elements styled with the same CSS as the rest of the interface, so the map is part of the design rather than an iframe with its own opinions — each pin carries its category's colour, so the map is legible by kind and not just by position.

 The trade is real and worth stating: there is no routing, no Street View, and no places database.
 For a viewer over a dataset you own, none of those are needed.